pohjus/libgdx-demos/README.md

 # libgdx-demos
-Some demonstrations about libgdx framework
+Some demonstrations about libgdx framework for Mobile Game Programming in Tampere University of Applied Sciences.